elfrink1/FACT/README.md

 ## Running the experiments
 We provide the trained models and explanations.
 To run, navigate to the corresponding experiment in the `./experiments` dir, and follow the .ipynb notebook.

-We provide the following environments file:
+We provide the following environments files at `./Environments`:
 | file_name | env_name|
 |-----------|---------|
 |lisa_tensorflow_env.yml | tffact|